cass-community/cass-community.github.io/_sw/PRODUCT_TEMPLATE.md

 #   cass_member:            (string) REQUIRED The name of the CASS member organization (aka software stewardship
 #                           organization) you are associated with.
 Values include: "FASTMath", "PEOS", "RAPIDS", "S4PST", "STEP".
 #                           (other CASS members are not stewarding software products, as far as we know: COLABS, CORSA, SWAS)
-#   description:            (string) REQUIRED A one-sentence description of your software.
-To be used as a
+#   description:            (string) REQUIRED A short description of your software.
+The `description` is always shown immediately
-#                           "subtitle", following the `name`.
+#                           after the `name` and they should be considered together as, in effect constructing a sentence-length
+#                           description of the product with the form `name: desciption`.
+However it does not need to be a complete
+#                           sentence in the grammatical sense.
+Key points: The `description` should *not* repeat the `name`, it
+#                           should be in sentence case, and it should *not* end with a period.
 #   long_description:       (multiline string) REQUIRED A one-paragraph description of your software.
 A brief, moderately technical description
 #                           of your software's primary features and capabilities.
 #   target_audience:        (multiline string) REQUIRED A one-paragraph description of who should be interested in your software.
 This should be